N0tA1dan/Pyrat/README.md

 -----------------------------

 once finished with generating the backdoor it will be contained in a folder called "dist".
-You can delete the rest of the folders besides ".idea" which is the Configurations for the python file
+You can delete the rest of the folders besides "main.py" which is the application its self
 -----------------------------

 to start up Pyrat just unzip the following folder and run the command: python main.py